Healthy Lemon Dill Potato Salad (No Mayo)

 This healthy lemon dill potato salad is made without mayo for those who want something different from the heavy duty potato salad recipes that are generally out there.
 Its light and so refreshing because of the dressing.
 If you are serving this at a barbecue, this salad makes the perfect side because its so light.

-When the temperatures are peaking and anything that sticks to the back of my mouth or makes me feel like I ate a horse are a no-no, this salad is perfect.
-Its gorgeous and refreshing and so light that you won't mind the amount of potatoes you'll end up consuming.
+While I love indulging in the classic mayo laden, creamy potato salad, this healthy lemon dill potato salad has my heart right now.
+When the temperatures are peaking and anything that sticks to the back of my mouth or makes me feel like I ate a horse are a no-no. This simple potato salad is a perfect summer staple – it’s gorgeous, it’s refreshing and it’s so light that you won’t mind the amount of potatoes you’ll end up consuming.
+The combination of dill and lemon is classic and the potatoes really soak up the dressing, so that they aren’t bland or boring!

 If you have an option, the best potatoes for a potato salad are waxy potatoes like Yukon Gold or Red Potatoes.
 I picked up a pack of baby potatoes, because thats whats available in India and they are not very starchy.
 So they hold their shape and don’t disintegrate when tossed around in the dressing.

-This salad is sooo good when its made a day early.
-It really helps develop the flavours and mellows the salad down from being extra lemony.
-I like to warm it up in the microwave - warm, not reheat, so that the dressing isn't waxy and melts down before serving.
+- Make this salad the day before!
+This salad is sooo good when its made a day early because that really helps develop the flavours and mellows the salad down from being extra lemony.
+I like to warm it up in the microwave – warm, not reheat, so that the dressing isn’t waxy and melts down before serving.

 This healthy lemon dill potato salad is sooo good, you’ll probably never go back to using mayonnaise again.
 Umm maybe that’s not true – they are both great in their own way!
 But for now, I’m sticking with this fresh, lemony, herby salad that’s making this heat more bearable!